Breaking News | JUSUN Urges FG To Deduct To Judiciary Funds From May FAAC

 The NWC also resolved that besides beginning the deduction from May 2021 FAAC, the arrears must also be paid from October 2020 pay.

-“The NWC in session agreed that the deduction is effected in May 2021 FAAC and with arrears from October 2020 inclusive.
+“The NWC in session agreed that the deduction be effected in May 2021 FAAC and with arrears from October 2020 inclusive.

 “The NWC in session further unanimously agreed that the Constitution of the Federal Republic of Nigeria 1999 (as amended) cannot be negotiated, doctored, manipulated, and therefore must be obeyed.